Mark Kosower: Early life and education

 Kosower is the son of Paul and Janet Kosower.
 His father was a professor of cello and organ and his mother was an elementary school teacher.
-He was born in Eau Claire, Wisconsin and graduated from North High School.
+He was born in Eau Claire, Wisconsin, and graduated from North High School there.

 He was introduced to the cello at the age of one-and-a-half by his father, who continued to be his primary teacher throughout his youth.
 Kosower went on to study with János Starker at Indiana University and Joel Krosnick at the Juilliard School.

 Performance

-Kosower has appeared as soloist with the symphony orchestras of Detroit, Florida, Houston, Indianapolis, Milwaukee, Minnesota, North Carolina, Oregon, Phoenix, and Seattle; the Buffalo Philharmonic Orchestra, the Ravinia Festival Orchestra, and the St. Paul Chamber Orchestra, among others.
-International appearances include the Hong Kong Philharmonic, the China National Symphony Orchestra, the National Symphony Orchestra of Taiwan, the Kansai Philharmonic, the Orchestre de Paris, the KwaZulu-Natal Philharmonic Orchestra, and the Brazilian Symphony Orchestra.
+Kosower has appeared as soloist with the symphony orchestras of Detroit, Florida, Houston, Indianapolis, Milwaukee, Minnesota, North Carolina, Oregon, Phoenix, and Seattle; the Buffalo Philharmonic Orchestra, the Ravinia Festival Orchestra, and the Saint Paul Chamber Orchestra, among others.
+International appearances include the Hong Kong Philharmonic Orchestra, the China National Symphony Orchestra, the National Symphony Orchestra of Taiwan, the Kansai Philharmonic, the Orchestre de Paris, the KwaZulu-Natal Philharmonic Orchestra, and the Brazilian Symphony Orchestra.

-As a recitalist Kosower has performed at the Kennedy Center for the Performing Arts, the Aspen Music Festival, the Philadelphia Chamber Music Society, and on the Great Performer’s Series at Lincoln Center.
-He has also given solo performances in sat the Théâtre du Châtelet in Paris, Frankfurt’s Alte Oper, Berlin’s Komische Oper, the Hong Kong Cultural Centre, the Theatro Municipal in Rio de Janeiro, and in New York’s Avery Fisher Hall.
+As a recitalist Kosower has performed at the John F. Kennedy Center for the Performing Arts, the Aspen Music Festival, the Philadelphia Chamber Music Society, and on the Great Performer's Series at Lincoln Center.
+He has also given solo performances in sat the Théâtre du Châtelet in Paris, Frankfurt's Alte Oper, the Komische Oper Berlin, the Hong Kong Cultural Centre, the Theatro Municipal in Rio de Janeiro, and in New York's Avery Fisher Hall.
 He has recorded for Ambitus, Delos, Naxos, and VAI including a 2011 Naxos release of the Ginastera Cello Concertos with Lothar Zagrosek and the Bamberg Symphony Orchestra.

 Along with his father and sister, Kosower has toured the United States and Europe as a member of the Dolce Cello Trio.